 The fragmentation functions we have considered so far apply to the spin-averaged case in which the polarization of the produced hadron is not observed, or the hadron has spin-0.
 We have also only considered 'collinear' fragmentation functions $D_i^h(x, \mu^2)$ which carry only one kinematical variable, the momentum fraction x.
 New insights into fragmentation and hadronization become available when also the dependence of fragmentation functions on the spin of the produced hadron and/or its relative transverse momentum with respect to the fragmenting parton are considered.
 In the latter case, one refers to the fragmentation functions as 'transverse-momentum dependent (TMD)' fragmentation functions.
 Staying first with collinear fragmentation functions, two types of spin-dependent fragmentation functions to spin-1/2 hadrons can be considered.
-The helicity-dependent fragmentation function measures the transfer of longitudinal spin from the fragmenting parton to the hadron [38,321-324].
-It is given by where the superscripts \pm refer to the helicities of the parton and hadron. Λ hyperons are ideally suited for measurements of the ΔD_i^h , thanks to their self-analyzing weak decay $\Lambda \to \pi p$.
-Measurements of the longitudinal spin transfer to Lambda hyperons have been presented in e^+e^- (on the Z resonance), lp , and pp scattering in Refs.
-[325-331].
+The helicity-dependent fragmentation function measures the transfer of longitudinal spin from the fragmenting parton to the hadron [38,328-331].
+It is given by where the superscripts $\pm$ refer to the helicities of the parton and hadron. $\Lambda$ hyperons are ideally suited for measurements of the $\Delta D_i^h$ , thanks to their self-analyzing weak decay $\Lambda \to \pi p$ .
+Measurements of the longitudinal spin transfer to Lambda hyperons have been presented in $e^+e^-$ (on the Z resonance), $\ell p$ , and pp scattering in Refs.
+[332-338].
 One may readily extend Eq.
-(19.20) to the case of transverse polarization of hadrons and quarks [332], where the corresponding fragmentation functions are known as 'transversity' fragmentation functions.
-There are also measurements constraining these fragmentation functions [326, 333, 334].
+(19.20) to the case of transverse polarization of hadrons and quarks [339], where the corresponding fragmentation functions are known as 'transversity' fragmentation functions.
+There are also measurements constraining these fragmentation functions [333, 340, 341].
+A recent phenomenological analysis was presented in [342].